CrunchyData/pg_parquet/README.md

 ## Object Store Support
 `pg_parquet` supports reading and writing Parquet files from/to `S3` object store.
 Only the uris with `s3://` scheme is supported.

-You can set the following `AWS S3` environment variables properly to access to the object store:
+You can either set the following environment variables or use shared configuration files to access to the object store:
 - `AWS_ACCESS_KEY_ID`: the access key ID of the AWS account,
 - `AWS_SECRET_ACCESS_KEY`: the secret access key of the AWS account,
 - `AWS_REGION`: the default region of the AWS account.

+You can set config file path with `AWS_CONFIG_FILE` environment variable.
+The default config file path is `~/.aws/config`.
+You can also set profile name with `AWS_PROFILE` environment variable.
+The default profile name is `default`.

 ## Copy Options
 `pg_parquet` supports the following options in the `COPY TO` command: